 - Transfer pricing (Section 482)

 - Worthless stock deduction

 VRG’s valuation specialists are local professionals who are located in their respective countries and manage multinational engagements.
 This offers clients the convenience of a single point of contact with intimate knowledge of local economies, languages, cultures, legislative frameworks and the support of the full VRG network.
 We understand U.S. GAAP requirements, as well as the tax and financial reporting requirements specific to a particular country.
 Our professionals have superior management skills, providing clients with deliverables on time, every time.

-Our offices are located throughout continental Europe and the United Kingdom, Australia, Argentina, Brazil, Canada, China, Colombia, India, Japan, Mexico, and the United States.
+Our offices are located throughout continental Europe and the United Kingdom, Australia, Argentina, Brazil, Canada, China, Colombia, Germany, India, Japan, Mexico, and the United States.
 This global network of over 1,300 professionals provides:

 - Local market knowledge